Aiven-Open/jdbc-connector-for-apache-kafka/docs/source_config_options.rst

   * Importance: medium

 ``numeric.precision.mapping``
-  Whether or not to attempt mapping NUMERIC values by precision to integral types
+  Whether or not to attempt mapping NUMERIC values by precision to integral types.
+This option is now deprecated.
+A future version may remove it completely.
+Please use ``numeric.mapping`` instead.

   * Type: boolean
   * Default: false
   * Importance: low

 ``numeric.mapping``
-  Map NUMERIC values by precision and optionally scale to integral or decimal types
+  Map NUMERIC values by precision and optionally scale to integral or decimal types.
+Use ``none`` if all NUMERIC columns are to be represented by Connect's DECIMAL logical type.
+Use ``best_fit`` if NUMERIC columns should be cast to Connect's INT8, INT16, INT32, INT64, or FLOAT64 based upon the column's precision and scale.
+Or use ``precision_only`` to map NUMERIC columns based only on the column's precision assuming that column's scale is 0.
+The ``none`` option is the default, but may lead to serialization issues with Avro since Connect's DECIMAL type is mapped to its binary representation, and ``best_fit`` will often be preferred since it maps to the most appropriate primitive type.

   * Type: string
   * Default: null